masonmedia-projects/oakwood-guitar-school/src/markdown-pages/what_you_need.md

 ## **Guitar Rentals**
 ---

-If you aren't sure about purchasing a guitar as a new student, I recommend a rental at Long and Mcquade which is very affordable and offer a rent-to-own on their instruments.
-They are located at Bloor and Ossington, here is an example of what you might say:
+If you aren't sure about purchasing a guitar as a new student, I recommend a rental at <a href="https://edu.long-mcquade.com/rentals/guitars/" target="_blank">**Long and Mcquade**</a> which is very affordable and offer a rent-to-own on their instruments.
+They are located at <a href="https://edu.long-mcquade.com/location/Ontario/Toronto/" target="_blank">**Bloor and Ossington**</a>, here is an example of what you might say:

 "I am looking for a half or 3/4 size nylon string guitar to rent for my 9 year old son who is starting guitar lessons this year.
 Do you have anything you recommend?".